clempo2/P3SavepointManager/README.md

 ## Installation

 These instructions show how to modify the P3SampleApp Unity project in the P3 SDK into a P3SavepointManager Unity project.
 This approach is necessary to satisfy the P3 SDK license.
+To simplify the procedure, the minimal number of steps are given.
+A full distribution would remove the HomeScene and lots of unused scripts.

 <pre>